gquintanaorti/kernel_regression_of_3d_shapes/README.md

   have been accelerated and are much faster for medium and large datasets than the original codes.
-  This file might not be necessary in the future because the `shapes' R package will include the accelerated functions in it in about late summer 2019.
+  This file might not be necessary in the future because the `shapes` R package will include the accelerated functions in it in about late summer 2019.

 * `mdl_cross_validation.R` :